kofaysi/NBS-tilde-vlna/README.md

 ## Getting Started

-Download NBSa.zip and NBSr.zip and installa them as plugins in a Joomla site.
+Download NBSa.zip and NBSr.zip and install them as plugins in a Joomla site.
 See the settings of both plugins for details.

 ### Prerequisites